Muir Wood’s Depression Treatment Center For Teens

 Recognizing Teen Depression

-It is often difficult to detect teenage depression.
+It is often difficult to detect teenage depression, and therefore choosing to enroll a young person into rehab for teenage depression can sometimes be a challenging process.
 Even responsible parents will dismiss symptoms in their child as “just being a teen.”
-Feeling moody, sad, or grouchy is normal, especially among teenagers; however, if these feelings of sadness, hopelessness, or irritability persist for weeks, months, or even longer, your teenager may be suffering from depression..
+Feeling moody, sad, or grouchy is normal, especially among teenagers; however, if these feelings of sadness, hopelessness, or irritability persist for weeks, months, or even longer, your teenager may be suffering from depression.

-Without treatment, minor depression can quickly augment into major depression.
+Without depression treatment for teenagers, minor depression can quickly augment into major depression.
 Even if your teen admits to feeling hopeless, depression can improve with professional treatment.

 Depression is a real, treatable mental illness.
 Depression can be caused by big transitions in life, stress, or changes in your teen’s body chemistry that affect their thoughts and moods.

 Depression is pervasive.
 Your teen is not going through this alone, and as a parent, neither are you.
-Below are statistics given by the National Institute of Mental Health.
+Below are statistics given by the National Institute of Mental Health about teenage depression and treatment.

 - 20% of American youth will experience some degree of teen depression